tinylinden/k3s-sandbox/README.md

 or guest operating system, but K3s cluster itself it can be quickly purged and installed again with Ansible playbooks.

-K3s can be uninstalled with:
+Uninstall K3s with:

 ```
 ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory reset.yml
 ```

-and installed again with:
+and install it again with:

 ```
 ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory site.yml